jacoblockard99/WordSearchSolver/README.md

 There are two options that control the spacing of formatted word searches:

 - **--hspacing, -h** — Controls the amount of space placed between each column of a word search.
 The default is 1 space.
-- **--vscaping, -v** — Controls the amount of space placed between each row of a word search.
+- **--vspacing, -v** — Controls the amount of space placed between each row of a word search.
 The default is no space.

 #### Solutions Format